Angie Mattson Stegall is a Wayfinder (Business and Life Coach) and an award-winning author of five books.

 Angie won the 2014 Women’s Business Award (author category) at the fifth annual Women’s Business Conference and was a Founding Member of the Brevard Authors Guild.
 She also received the coveted 5 Star Award from in the 2016 Authors Talk About It independent book awards for her fourth book, Make Some Room: Powerful Life Lessons Inspired by an Epic 16 day Colorado River Rafting Trip through Grand Canyon.

-Personally, Angie and her husband Nelson live, work, and travel the country in a Class A motorhome with their black lab “Rex” and a big orange cat named “Hobbes.”.
-Angie and her husband live to travel and love immersive experiences, like taking a private 16-day Colorado River rafting trip through Grand Canyon and spending 11 days on a self-supported raft adventure covering all 149 miles of the French Broad River through NC and TN.
+Personally, Angie and her husband Nelson came off the road in early 2019 to care for a family member who is having health challenges.
+Since 2017, they had lived, worked, and traveled the country in a Class A motorhome with their black lab “Rex” and a big orange cat named “Hobbes.”
+Despite coming off the road and settling back in North Carolina, Angie and her husband live to travel and love immersive experiences, like taking a private 16-day Colorado River rafting trip through Grand Canyon and spending 11 days on a self-supported raft adventure covering all 149 miles of the French Broad River through NC and TN.
 In 2016 they completed a 6,000 mile road trip to see Glacier, Yellowstone, and the Badlands National Parks and Devil’s Tower National Monument.
 In 2017 they traveled 10,000 miles back and forth across the country to visit the Rocky Mountains, Zion National Park, Joshua Tree National Park, The Petrified Forest National Park, and the Civil Rights Museum in Birmingham, Alabama.
-They sincerely believe taking time away from their businesses regularly keeps them more engaged in every aspect of life.
+They sincerely believe taking time away from their businesses regularly keeps them more engaged in live and in their work.

 Angie has been interviewed many times on a variety of radio and TV sources: